dvfrancis/craftr/README.md

 ## Acknowledgements

 - Andrew Parton, for his ongoing support.
-- Juliia Konovalova, for pushing me to achieve my best (even when I'm not in the mood).
+- Juliia Konovalova, for pushing me to achieve my best (even when I wasn't in the mood 😁).